Jibbajabbajim/GT7-RaceEngineer/README.md

 # GT7-RaceEngineer
 Python script to provide simple "race engineer" audio feedback while driving.
+Current version only gives feedback when your tyres hit the temparatures you input.
+More functionality to be added in furture versions.

 This work is based entirely on Bornhalls work found here:- https://github.com/Bornhall/gt7telemetry